ppetrovtv/pine_script_docs/source/annotations/Script_inputs.rst

-The symbol input widget has a built-in *symbol search* which is turned on automatically when the ticker's first symbols are typed.
+The symbol input widget has a built-in *symbol search* which activates automatically when the ticker's first characters are typed.

 Session input